samayer12/ci-log-processor/README.md

 * Provide data to a monitoring/observability stack (e.g., LGTM).
 * Handle rate-limiting for Github API.
-* Create a UDS package.
+* Create a consumable package of this work.